U.S. Breeder Excellence Fund

 - Hannoveraner Verband’s Breed Orientation Course

 - similar educational programs

-The maximum amount to be awarded will be $1,000 per year for programs held in the U.S. and up to $5,000 per year for programs held overseas.
+- Grants typically range from $1,000 - $2,500.
+The maximum amount to be awarded for a program held in the U.S. is $1,000.
 The amount awarded will depend on the financial plan provided as part of the application.

-Complete applications must be submitted to TDF's office on or before May 1st of each year.
-Grant announcements will be made by August 1st.
+- The online application form and all required documents must be submitted to The Dressage Foundation on or before May 1st of each year.

 “My Farm is interested in setting up a named fund or scholarship.”
 Abbey Henderson, then owner of Elysium Farm, had a passion and a vision.
 A passion for U.S.-bred horses, a desire to see even greater success for the U.S. breeders and their dressage horses.
 She had a vision of doing something to help promote U.S. breeders, to help them further their education, to encourage them to pursue additional educational opportunities.
 And from that the U.S. Breeder Excellence Fund was born.